jmcgeheeiv/cardshuffle/README.md

-Cardshuffle is a card shuffling game given to me as an interview question.
+Cardshuffle is an at-home programming test given as part of an employment interview.
+It is a card game where numbered cards are shuffled in a deterministic fashion.

 Specification
 ---------------